 Tips to reduce nighttime restlessness

 Improve sleep hygiene.
-Provide a comfortable bed, reduce noise and light, and play soothing music to help them get to sleep.
-If the person prefers to sleep in a chair or on the couch, make sure they can't fall out while sleeping.
+Provide a comfortable bed, reduce noise and light, and play soothing music to help your loved one get to sleep.
+If they prefer to sleep in a chair or on the couch, make sure they can’t fall out while sleeping.